Adyen/adyen-commercetools/docs/BEST_PRACTICES.md

 ## Order/Cart related best practices

-- Order/Cart modifications have to be part of the shop.
-It is not the responsibility of the Adyen Integration modules.
+- Order/cart modifications should be part of the front end business logic.
+Adyen integration will neither change the cart nor the order.

 ## Deployment best practices